QuentinRa/blog.quentinra.dev/tools/rst/syntax/math.md

 [Go back](..#writing-rst-documents)

-You can write math in latex using the math directive
+You can write math in latex using the math directive.
+Please refer to the latex course to learn how to write math in latex.

 ```rest
 here is some inline formula :math:`a \gt b` written